nglthu/Data-Mining-Machine-Learning/metaLearning.md

 ```
 #### Drawbacks
 + Reduce variance from models that are might be very accurate, but only on the data they were trained on &rightarrow;overfitting.
++ Each model run independently then aggregate the outputs at the end without preference to any model

 ### Boosting
+A group of algorithms that utilize weighted averages to make weak learners into stronger learners.

+Unlike bagging, Boosting is all about “teamwork”.
+Each model that runs, dictates what features the next model will focus on.

 #### Algorithms

 Assign equal weight to each training instance